Code-Institute-Submissions/pandemic-history-5p/README.md

 - Footer
     - Contains my email for contact
     - A link to the credits where all of the sources for images etc, are listed
-    - On the right hand side is 4 icons each leading to my social medias (although i only have linkedin)
+    - On the right hand side is 4 icons each leading to my social medias (although I only have linkedin)

 - Timeline
     - The main content of the site, a vertically explored page that goes through the history of pandemics starting from the earliest known ones, to the most current one being Covid-19